Why I got into UI/UX design

 Solution

-We had a solution though, after years of work we finally released something.
-We had tons of people test it, give us feedback, and we worked in some of it.
+After years of work, we finally released something.
+We had tons of people test it, and give us feedback, and we worked on some of it.
 How do you know what the best feedback is?
 Is negative feedback important?
 Positive feedback?
 What is the best use of your time?
-We gave it a guess and pivoted a lot to come up with a multiplayer real time strategy game.
+We gave it a guess and pivoted a lot to come up with a multiplayer real-time strategy game.
+This game wasn’t originally multiplayer, but we added it midway and it is so much better for it.

 The Process

 This is what good design looks like.
-In the Discover and Design phase you will prototype and see if the audience likes your idea and if the market will support it.
-But I had never heard of this, I didn’t have a background in UI/UX design.
+In the Discover and Design phase, you will prototype and see if the audience likes your idea and if the market will support it.
+But I had never heard of this, I didn’t have a background in UI/UX design, and I didn’t know much about design processes outside of limited game design.
+I was missing a lot of product design and strategy during this time.
 So what did we do?
 I call it the H software dev cycle aka mindless testing and designing at the same time.

 So this H cycle was great in that we got a lot of feedback, but the feedback was all over the place.
 We had no set goals with the feedback and were just looking to “make the product better”.